pshassett/CriticalityMaps/docs/criticality.rst

 CriticalityMaps has the built-in ability to execute criticality analysis with mulitiprocessing, enabling multiple processors to work on a set of simulations at once.
-This offers a significant speedup in execution time, especially in cases with a large number of simulations and on machines with extra computing capacity available.
+This offers a significant speedup in execution time, especially in cases with a large number of simulations and extra computing capacity available.

 To enable multiprocessing on your criticlaity analysis, in addition to setting the multiprocess keyword argument to True, the code the criticality analysis